OpenSLO/OpenSLO/docs/DEVELOPMENT.md

 This guide covers local development of the OpenSLO specification and website.
 See [CONTRIBUTING.md](../CONTRIBUTING.md) for contribution and review guidelines.
+See [CONTEXT.md](CONTEXT.md) for project terminology and the sources behind the schema reference.
 For changes to object kinds or specification versions, see the [specification change workflow](specification-changes.md).
 Run commands from the repository root unless a step names another checkout.